gongybable/gongybable.github.io/pages/Knowledge_Base/NN/neural_network/index.md

 When the output layer is a categorical variable, then the neural network is a way to address classification problems.
 When the output layer is a continuous variable, then the network can be used to do regression.
 When the output layer is the same as the input layer, the network can be used to extract intrinsic features.
 The number of hidden layers defines the model complexity and modeling capacity.

+There are functions you can compute with a small deep neural network hat shallower networks require exponentially more hidden units to compute.

 ### Activation Functions
 Activation functions are used to add non-linearity into the model.
 Otherwise, no matter how many layers of neurons you add, the output is always linear to the inputs.